typemill/docs/05-info/04-Markdown-Test.md

 ````
 ## Math

-Please activate the math-plugin to use mathematical expressions.
+Please activate the math plugin to use mathematical expressions.
 You can choose between MathJax or the newer KaTeX library.
 If you don't want to fetch code from a CDN, use KaTeX instead.
-The markdown syntax in TYPEMILL is the same for both libraries:
+The Markdown syntax in TYPEMILL is the same for both libraries:

 ````
 Use inline $x = \int_{0^1}^1(-b \pm \sqrt{b^2-4ac})/(2a)$ math